 One could make a fair argument for depleting my stash in a single weekend, but I defend it by duly noting that I travel entirely too much to ever really settle long enough to host a sexy wine tasting.

 That being said, I probably use more wine to cook with than actually drink.
 Given that I’m not the biggest red fan, it’s easy to use it in just about anything I prepare.
-Maybe a culinary faux pas or even sacriligeous, but I love the thought of knowing that a good bottle gave my dish a refined taste.
+Maybe a culinary faux pas or even sacrilegious, but I love the thought of knowing that a good bottle gave my dish a refined taste.
 And, I prefer white, anyway.

 So, my initial thoughts for using wine for this month’s challenge, I thought of ice cream!
 Yes, helado!
 Crazy notion considering fall has officially arrived.
-But, we’re still having 85F + plus weather and a wine ice cream makes perfect to enjoy as a transitionary dessert.
+But, we’re still having 85F + plus weather and a wine ice cream makes perfect to enjoy as a transitional dessert.
 I started making it and then thought that I’d reserve it for another post–one were I could really get you excited about making ice cream at home….

 I’m thinking most have our minds and palate set on fall flavors.
 I finished the ice cream and froze it.
 This just last night!
 Not feeling inspired to write about it after all was said and done, I remembered having made a super simple wine reduction with rosemary–the very herb I used in the ice cream!